Rockstar New England: Acquisition and projects under Rockstar Games (2007–present)

 Under Rockstar Games, Rockstar New England commenced several projects.
-It created a Windows version of Bully: Scholarship Edition, which was released in October 2008, and assisted the development of Grand Theft Auto IV: The Lost and Damned, Grand Theft Auto: The Ballad of Gay Tony, and Red Dead Redemption.
+It created the Windows version of Bully: Scholarship Edition, which was released in October 2008, and assisted the development of Grand Theft Auto IV: The Lost and Damned, Grand Theft Auto: The Ballad of Gay Tony, and Red Dead Redemption.
 The studio also began developing a sequel to Bully while Rockstar Vancouver was allocated to Max Payne 3.
 Some employees believed the project to be a test for the newly acquired studio to prove it was worth the investment.
-Roughly 50–70 people, the majority of the studio, were involved with the game at some point.
+Roughly 50–70 people, most of the studio, were involved with the game at some point.
 The team envisioned a small open world with high interactivity, such as actions towards non-player characters (NPCs) having long-term consequences and every building being enterable, including by force.
 For the latter, Rockstar New England developed a detailed glass fragmentation system.
 A vertical slice of Bully 2 was created and playable.
 However, in 2010, the studio began re-allocating the game's developers to other projects.
 It joined Rockstar Vancouver, Rockstar London, and Rockstar Toronto in the development of Max Payne 3, which was released in May 2012.
 The game re-used the glass fragmentation mechanic previously designed for Bully 2.

 In early 2013, Rockstar New England completed its three-month process of moving from Ballardvale to Andover's Dundee Park.
 The studio worked alongside all other Rockstar Games studios on Red Dead Redemption 2, which was released in October 2018.
 The mechanic of consequences from NPC interactions that the studio had created for Bully 2 was incorporated into this game.